 As you can see, knowing who your target market is will help you with the overall design and feel of your website.

-The next step is to have a look at what elements or features you want to show on your website.
+The next step is to have a look at what program, elements and features you want for your website.
 Your goals and target market will determine a lot of these website elements.

 - Content – this is the information that your website visitors and potential customers will read on your page, and also the visual images that you add.
 See number 5 for more information about content.